weyoss/redis-smq/packages/redis-smq-common/docs/api/classes/RedisLock.md

 Attempts to acquire a lock for the current instance.

-This method attempts to acquire a lock for the current instance using the Redis client.

-- If the lock is successfully acquired, the callback is invoked without arguments.
-- If the lock acquisition fails due to a lock already being held by another instance, the callback is invoked with `AcquireLockError` error.
-- If an error occurs during the lock acquisition process, the callback is invoked with the corresponding error.

-If auto-extension is enabled, the lock's TTL will be extended automatically at regular intervals.

 #### Parameters

 ##### cb

 [`ICallback`](../interfaces/ICallback.md)

-A callback function that will be invoked with a boolean indicating the lock acquisition result, or an error (if any) upon successful execution.
+A callback function that will be invoked with an error (if any) upon successful execution.

 #### Returns